Winzarten/SecondMonitor/README.md

 ![Screenshot](/_githubStuff/SecondMonitor.png)

 **Information provided**:
-* Session Information:
+* Session Information
-* Live timing, for each driver
+* Live timing  for each driver
 * Pit information - in practice/qually it is a simple "in/out", in race it shows number of pit stops, and the last pit stop information  * Absolute/Relative driver ordering.
 * Absolute/relative times
 * Live detla times between your current lap and previous + personal best
 * Timing Circle (ellipse :D ) / Track Map: Position of cars on the track.
 The app needs one fully timed lap for to be able to show the track map.
-* Car Information - Brake temperatures, tyre temperatures + pressures, tyres condition, pedal and wheel postion, oil and water temperatures
+* Car Information - Brake temperatures, tyre temperatures + pressures, tyres condition, pedal and wheel postion, oil and water temperatures, pedals and wheel position.
 * Fuel Monitor - Monitoring the current fuel levels and average consumption.
 Offering a quick color-coded information if the actual fuel state is enough to finish the session, and what is the required fuel delta.
 * Fuel Calculator - Use consumption from previous/current session for required for fuel calculation.
-* Pedal position
 * Detailed lap summer for each driver available by double-clicking on the driver name
 * Session Reports - Ability to automatically export session reports in xlsx file.
 Files containig race summary, lap overview for each driver, race progress and detailed lap information for players laps